abythell/dd/README.md

 There is a collection of scripts that get combined and minified into a single script that is served to the browser.
-When these scripts are changed, they need to be minified.  `npm run dev` watches and runs automatically on change, or you can run the process manually using `npm run minify`.
+When these scripts are changed, they need to be minified.  `npm run watch` watches and runs automatically on change, or you can run the process manually using `npm run minify`.

 ## Publishing and Deploying